Welcome

 Falmouth, Cornwall & Online (UK)

-I’m Carl Stephens, a Transactional Analyst in Psychotherapy in Advanced Training.
 I have completed several years of Master’s-level (Level 7) psychotherapy training and am now in the final stages of registration with the UK Council for Psychotherapy (UKCP).

 My Background

 Before training as a psychotherapist, my life was rooted in rugby and sports coaching.
-A career-ending shoulder injury disrupted that path, leading first into teaching P.E. and, eventually, psychotherapy.
-Seeking psychological support myself was a turning point, I needed space to make sense of change, loss, and identity.
+A career-ending shoulder injury disrupted that path and led first into teaching P.E., and eventually into psychotherapy.

-That lived experience means I understand the high-performance mindset from the inside: the drive, discipline, independence, and the difficulty of slowing down or asking for help when identity has been built around capability and resilience.
-This informs my work deeply, allowing me to meet clients with realism, respect, and emotional accuracy rather than assumption.
+That lived experience means I understand the high-performance mindset from the inside, the drive, discipline, independence, and the difficulty of slowing down or asking for help when identity has been built around capability and resilience.

 Specialist Areas

-Men navigating identity, pressure, or emotional withdrawal
+• Men navigating pressure, identity shifts, or emotional withdrawal

-Athletes and high-performance individuals facing injury, retirement, or transition
+• Athletes and high-performance individuals facing injury, retirement, or transition

-Performance anxiety, burnout, and chronic stress
+• Performance anxiety, burnout, and chronic stress

-Identity reconstruction beyond achievement or role
+• Identity reconstruction beyond achievement or role

-Relationship difficulties, emotional resilience, and intimacy challenges
+• Relationship difficulties, emotional resilience, and intimacy challenges

 Why Work With Me

-I bring together lived experience of high-performance culture, rigorous clinical training, and a clear relational stance.
-I understand the pull of independence, the discomfort many men feel in therapy, and the importance of not being analysed, managed, or pushed before trust is established.
+I understand the pull of independence, the hesitation many men feel about therapy, and the importance of not being analysed, managed, or pushed before trust is established.

 How I can help